eoscanada/eos-bios/README.md

     persons waiting for which nothing has happened (except perhaps seeing who were the ABPs and the BIOS Boot node).
 They're waiting on standard input for the next stage.

-  * It is now the job of the 21 ABPs to finish validation, sabotage the network if they find anything odd.

-    * The 21 interim BPs verify the integrity of the Opening Balances in the new nascent network, against the locally loaded `snapshot.csv`.

-      * They could query their own node for a few seconds, taking a sample of accounts and failing if anything is missing or faulty.

-      * They could take a full dump of the currency table and compare it with the local `snapshot.csv`.

-      * Any failure in verifications would initiate a sabotage: like the BIOS Boot node did, overwrite their permissions with a null key, making this network unuseable, requiring the teams to start over.

   * We come to a point where anyone feeling comfortable can start publishing addresses for the whole world to connect, or publishing